 (d) If the PES agency fails to pay a LSS quarterly bill within thirty days, the bureau will remove the PES agency from the LSS direct reimbursement rating and payment program and the bureau will include the outstanding LSS payments in the rate calculation.

 (f) A PES agency shall file any dispute in writing, specifying the agency's objections to the billing, with the bureau's direct billing department.
 The filing of a dispute does not relieve or suspend the agency's obligation to pay the obligation.
-Questions concerning the rate calculations should be directed to the bureau's actuarial department.
+Questions concerning the rate calculations should be directed to the bureau's actuarial division.

 (4) Change in status.

 (a) When a PES agency combines with another PES agency, the succeeding agency's participation in this program will not be affected.

 (b) A PES agency that is participating in a program and transfers a portion of its operations to another agency shall continue to participate in the program.
-The choice made in respect to participating in this program by the agency to which the operations were transferred will not be affected.
+Participation in this program by the agency to which the operations were transferred will not be affected.

 (c) Where a PES agency participating in a LSS direct reimbursement rating and payment program becomes self-insured, the bureau will calculate a buyout and any obligations owed by the PES agency under the program will be included in the buyout.

 (5) Terminating a LSS program.

-(a) A PES agency may request, in writing, to terminate a program after the three year minimum commitment period has been completed.
+(a) A PES agency may request, in writing, to terminate a LSS program after the three year minimum commitment period has been completed.
 The agency's participation in the program will automatically be renewed for another three years unless the written request is submitted.

 (b) A PES agency shall submit a request to terminate a program before the first day of January of the year the three year commitment ends.
-For example, if the PES agency starts participating in the LSS program or its participation is renewed for the policy year beginning July 1, 2004, the request must be submitted before January 1, 2007.
+For example, if the PES agency started participating in the LSS program or its participation was renewed for the policy year beginning July 1, 2011, the request must be submitted before January 1, 2014.

-(c) Once a PES agency terminates a LSS program, the agency is no longer eligible to participate in a program.
+(c) Once a PES agency terminates a LSS program, the agency is no longer eligible to participate in this program.